gordon-cs/gordon-360-ui/docs/ThemePaletteDocs.md

 #### Adding new CSS Files

-Gordon 360 uses CSS modules, which are specific to the folder they are in.
+Gordon 360 uses CSS modules, written in SASS, which are specific to the folder they are in.
 As part of our project to remove in-line styling where possible, we created many new CSS files.

-To create a new CSS for a component, create a new file in the enclosing folder called `componentName.module.scss`, and create whatever CSS classes you want.
+To create a new CSS for a component, create a new file in the enclosing folder called something like `componentName.module.scss`, and create whatever CSS classes you want.
 This will create a SASS file, (so you can make use of the extra functionality SASS includes), and will also generate two files for you which convert SASS to CSS.
 Then, within your component's index file, add the